anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 <hr>

-## 12. Operationalizing for production - option 2: Offline syncing (outisde of the Airflow Data Engineering DAGs)
+## 12. Operationalizing for production - option 2: Offline syncing
+When there are tight SLAs to be met, adding the syncing task into the Data Engineering DAG adds delays.
+In such cases, syncing can be done offline, async.
 This is a pictorial overview of a pattern (and there are many ways to design this) to run the BigQuerySyncTool in bulk when you have many tables to sync.
+The author has used config files to help externalize Hudi table listing (and associated sync parameters) and parallelize running the sync tool.
+Each config file will have a set Hudi tables and the sync parameters will have a Airflow task associated with it that makes repeated calls to the BugQuerySyncTool till all tables in the config file have been synced.

 ![README](../04-images/m04-01-13.png)
 <br><br>